Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

 - The needs and expectations of interested parties

-- The scope of the ethical trading/sourcing management system
+- The scope of the ESG management system

-The high-level structure holds the top leader accountable for achieving the objectives set to ensure the viability of the ethical trading/sourcing program.
+The top leader is held accountable for achieving the objectives set to ensure the viability of the ESG program.
 The program manages information related to: